ingresso-group/slate/source/includes/_purchase.md

 this is returned by Ingresso in the [reserve call](#reserve) as bundle.debitor.debitor_integration_data.publishable_key.

+You must pass in the actual customer's `remote_ip` if you are taking payment via Ingresso's Stripe account - we use this for fraud checks.
+It is also useful to pass in the `remote_site` so we know which website the customer purchased on.

 Retrieving the Stripe token is the first half of the payment process - further server-side code is required to complete the second half.
 You don't need to worry about this as Ingresso's Stripe integration takes care of it.
 Once you